 For those unaware, Poodle Dog Bush (Eriodictyon Parryi) is a shrub unique to Southern California that thrives in areas that have recently been disturbed by fires or landslides.
 The plant can grow to be as tall as six feet and features hairy leaves as well as bright purple flowers in the summer months.
 For all its beauty and benefits of rehabilitation to the land, touching it can cause major skin irritation and blistering that can last up to several weeks.
 It is a nuisance!
-I warned enough people and decided to keep moving.
+I warned enough people and we cautiously moved past it.

 The Mountaineers Route to Strawberry Peak

 After climbing 2,500 feet in a total of 2.7 miles, we had made it to the base of the infamous class 3 section; a 500 foot scramble made up of solid granite with almost no exposure.
 I looked up toward the route and some of the front runners navigated the ascent.